 7 steps to get an infected iPhone up and running

-If you’re looking for total peace of mind, however, there are some steps you can take to completely ensure that your phone is running clean and safe.
+If you’re looking for total peace of mind, there are some steps you can take to completely ensure your phone is running clean and safe.

 - To start, the first thing you’ll want to do is make sure your phone isn’t jailbroken.
-Most ordinary users don’t bother with this risky and time-consuming process, but kids and grandkids can occasionally get hold of your phone and try to install some new “games” that aren’t on the app store.
+Most ordinary users don’t bother with this risky and time-consuming process, but kids can occasionally get ahold of your phone and try to install new “games” that aren’t on the app store.

 - Swipe to the right from your home screen until you reach the menu called Today View.
-This menu has some widgets including battery, weather and a calendar preview.
+This menu has some widgets including Screen Time, Weather and a Calendar preview.

 - At the top of this page, you’ll see a bar that says “Search” with a magnifying glass icon next to it.

 - Here, type in the word “Cydia.”
 Cydia is an application that’s installed on all jailbroken phones for third-party downloads.
 If it appears under the menu labeled “Applications” below, it means your phone is jailbroken and should be factory reset.
 Tap or click here to learn how to wipe your phone.